cran/lablaster/README.md

 ## Description

-Detect when the laser blasts through the target sample in a laser ablation mass spectrometry time resolved analysis.
+Detect when the laser ablates through the target sample in a laser ablation mass spectrometry time resolved analysis.

 This function imports a data frame containing a single time resolved laser ablation mass spectrometry analysis of a foraminifera (or other carbonate shell).
 It assumes that the first row contains the signal of the target sample and that background correction has already been applied.